jhu04/csci-4061/project-3/README.md

 The name of the CSELabs computer that you tested your code on: csel-kh1260-03.cselabs.umn.edu

-Any changes you made to the Makefile or existing files that would affect grading: N/A
+Any changes you made to the Makefile or existing files that would affect grading: Added a few commands to attempt section 2.7

 Plan outlining individual contributions for each member of your group:
 * We plan to meet on Zoom and have one person share their screen while the others assist by reviewing, looking up information in the writeup/documentation, etc.